Necione/school/Language and Literature/Character Notes - Of Mice and Men.md

 ## Carlson

 * Big man, violent and lacks emotional intelligence.
+* Very Very Ayanokouji (ghengis khan)
 * Rough, uncivilized man with a gruff voice and a taste for chewing tobacco
 > “…big man, shapeless of face, with large, pale eyes, with wide, sloping shoulders.

 ## Boss

 * Well dressed, owner of the ranch.

-Curley’s Wife
+## Curley's Wife

 * Wears a lot of makeup, she’s in her late teenage years, Curley sees her as a possession and really cares about her appearance.
+* Flirts with basically everyone
+* Is a literal child
+* Very lonely and tries to have a friend.

-## Slim
+## Slim ( godlike character )

 * Slim is the “prince of the ranch.”
-Black-skinned character.
+* Lots of authority, quiet.
+* Very moral and a good guy overall.

 ## The Girl that Lennie Touched in Weed